XGR Chain — Access Control & Permission Boundaries

 5. Node/RPC exposure boundary

-Node RPC exposure is an operator-controlled boundary.
+Node RPC exposure is operator-controlled.

 The node may expose several RPC surfaces.